BuvinJT/distbuilder/docs/ConfigClasses.md

 specific names, if they exist, in order to apply custom coding during a given event.
 A QtIfwControlScript object has a pair of attributes related to each such event in the framework.
-One is a boolean, dictating whether to auto generate this event handler using a set of fixed, builtin logic provided by distbuilder to add a fair amount of additional features to your installers "for free".
-The other attribute in ecah pair is the body of the function (which is normally auto generated).
+One is a boolean, dictating whether to auto generate this event handler using a set of fixed, built-in logic provided by distbuilder to add a fair amount of additional features to your installers "for free".
+The other attribute in each pair is the body of the function (which is normally auto generated).

 When the `write()` function is invoked, the actual script file to be embedded in the installer is generated from the attributes.
 Prior to calling that, you